KafuuKion/YouTube-Music-OneKey-Scripts/README.md

 If you could make it filter by exact time, please do submit the modified code.
 Thank you for your kindness and sorry for my laziness.

 ## Some notes
-To be honest, I barely know JavaScript, and I know what I have wrote is stinky code.
+To be honest, I barely know JavaScript, and I know what I have written is stinky code.

 If you have suggestions to improve the code, or implementations that are just more elegant, please submit a pull request and I am more than willing and happy to merge the code.